-&lt;sup>1 Providers certified in the 30 or 30E categories can treat up to 30 patients with buprenorphine for OUD; the difference between these categories, as discussed above, is that 30E providers are exempted from the federal certification requirements related to training, counseling and other ancillary services.
+1 Providers certified in the 30 or 30E categories can treat up to 30 patients with buprenorphine for OUD; the difference between these categories, as discussed above, is that 30E providers are exempted from the federal certification requirements related to training, counseling and other ancillary services.
 Providers certified in the 100 category can treat up to 100 patients.
 To be eligible for a waiver in the 100 category, providers must have either possessed a waiver in the 30 category for at least one year, or have met certain other requirements (i.e., additional credentialing in addiction psychiatry or addiction medicine, or providing MOUD in a "qualified practice setting" that offers coverage for medical emergencies after-hours, case management, uses health information technology systems, accepts third-party payment and is registered with their state prescription drug monitoring program).
 Providers certified in the 275 or 275E categories can treat up to 275 patients.
-To be eligible for a waiver in the 200 category for at least one year, so hold additional credentialing in addiction psychiatry or addiction medicine, and provide MOUD in a "qualified practice setting" as defined above.
+To be eligible for a waiver in the 275 category, providers must have possessed a waiver in the 100 category for at least one year, hold additional credentialing in addiction psychiatry or addiction medicine, or provide MOUD in a "qualified practice setting" as defined above.
 Finally, the 275E category is reserved for providers who are approved to treat up to 275 patients with buprenorphine for OUD on a temporary basis only (six months) in order to address emergency situations (i.e., when the SUD treatment system is unable to meet the need for MOUD due to an abrupt onset, precipitating event).